magnetikonline/css-animation-event/README.md

 ```

 ## Example
-You can view a very [basic example of this in action](http://magnetikonline.github.io/cssanimevent/), with some animation/transition chaining.
+View a very [basic example of this in action](http://magnetikonline.github.io/cssanimevent/) using animation and transition chaining.

-For supporting CSS3 animation/transition browsers, the effects will run as expected - otherwise the elements will move instantly from start to finish but still handled by the same end DOM event handlers.
+For CSS3 animation/transition aware browsers, the effects will run as expected - otherwise the elements will move instantly from start to finish but still handled by the same end DOM event handlers.

-Finally, CSSAnimEvent uses CSS `className` identifiers upon DOM elements to identify them when animation/transition events fire, which provides a handy CSS styling hook; `.cssanimactive`, during the animation/transition period.
+`CSSAnimEvent` makes use of CSS class identifiers on DOM elements to identify them when animation/transition events fire which provides a handy CSS styling hook; `cssanimactive`, which can be used for styling during the animation/transition.

 ```html
 <!-- our element before onAnimationEnd()/onTransitionEnd() -->